A Large-Scale Characterization of How Readers Browse Wikipedia: RQ3: What are the properties of entire reading sessions?

 \subsection{Conceptualizing reader sessions}

-We introduce two notions of a user session, each capturing different aspects of navigation pathways (details below): (1)~\textit{navigation trees} connect pageloads hierarchically based on referrer information, whereas (2)~\textit{reading sequences} order pageloads linearly based on temporal information.
+Grouping all pageloads of the same user, there is no unique way to operationalize the notion of a reading session.
+Based on different previously employed approaches, we identify two distinct notions of a session: (1)~\textit{navigation trees} connect pageloads hierarchically based on referrer information, whereas (2)~\textit{reading sequences} order pageloads linearly based on temporal information.
+These capture different aspects of how readers navigate, and which approach is better suited depends on the context and the phenomenon one aims to observe.
 From the original 6.52B pageloads, we obtain 3.7B navigation trees and 2.51B reading sequences.

 \xhdrNoPeriod{Navigation trees} \cite{ParanjapeImproving} describe how readers traverse Wikipedia by following internal links.
 We generate a tree by connecting pageloads via the referrer contained in HTTP headers.
-Pages reached through internal transitions are added as children of the most recent load of the referrer, while pageloads with external or \textit{Main\_Page} referrers generate a new tree.
+Pages reached through internal transitions (\ie, using internal links) are added as children of the most recent load of the article in the referrer, while pageloads with external or \textit{Main\_Page} referrers generate a new tree.
 If a page is loaded multiple times from the same referrer, the parent node retains only the first instance as a child.
-This method has the advantage of representing coherent sessions created through clicks on internal links and of capturing multitab behavior.
-The downside is the difficulty to capture content consumption over time for subsequent pages not reached through internal clicks, even if close in time (a common pattern, \cf\ \Secref{sec:bi_trigrams}).
+This method has the advantage of representing coherent sessions created through clicks on internal links---regardles of the time spent on one article---and of capturing multitab behavior \cite{huang2010parallel}.
+The downside is the difficulty of capturing content consumption over time for subsequent pages not reached through internal clicks, even if close in time (a common pattern, \cf\ \Secref{sec:bi_trigrams}).
+Since this aggregation method does not model temporally linear consumption, loading articles by opening multiple tabs or backtracking to select a different path leads to the same navigation tree.

 \xhdrNoPeriod{Reading sequences} describe how readers consume content in temporal order.
 They are defined as linear sequences of all pageloads by the same user ordered by time.
 Sequences are split if the inter-event time between two consecutive pageloads separated by external navigation exceeds a threshold value of one hour, following recommendations from previous studies~\cite{InterActivityTime} and common practice~\cite{singer_why_2017,lemmerich_why_2019}.
 Within such sessions, we keep only the first pageload of each article, in order to only capture the first exposure of the respective content.
 This method generates topically less coherent sessions, capturing the temporal and linear sequence of pageloads of a reader within a defined period of time, both via internal and external transitions (\eg, multiple external searches).
 This method has the disadvantage of being a simplification of how readers explore the link network, and a fixed threshold of one hour may not be ideal in every context.